 YA is both an on-line and off-line community building project.

-ONLINE: YA aggregates data for the ecological farm sector across Canada (U-MAP), posts opportunities and content on our farmer blog, and works to engage an inspiring network of new and young farmers, food growers, homesteaders and farm lovers.
+ONLINE: YA aggregates data for the ecological farm sector across Canada (UMAP), posts opportunities and content on our farmer blog, and works to engage an inspiring network of new and young farmers, food growers, homesteaders and farm lovers.
 Our social media channels are buzzing!
 Join the conversation @youngagrarians.
 Hashtag #youngagrarians and grow the network.
+Visit our TOOLS section to find: business resources, job and apprenticeship opportunities, prospective land to farm and downloadable tools (BC Land Access Guide, Lease and License templates).

 Help us build the network!
 YA is looking for collaborators!
 Are you doing great stuff in your community already around local food and farming?
-Get in touch!
+Get in touch: email@example.com.

 Young Agrarians is happy to partner with FarmFolk CityFolk!
 FarmFolk CityFolk (FFCF) is a not for profit society and registered Canadian Charity that works to cultivate a local, sustainable food system.
 Since October 1993, FFCF has been supporting community-based food systems by engaging in public education with farm and city folks; actively organizing and advocating around local, timely issues; building alliances with other organizations; and harnessing the energy of volunteers.
 FFCF’s current projects include: Foodland Trust Initiative, the Bauta Seed Security Initiative, Community Farms, Get Local, Microloan Program, Shared Harvest BC and Young Agrarians.